 |All Southwestern students are required to complete two courses in the natural sciences and over 20% of Southwestern students major in one of the natural sciences.
 Nearly 40% of all students who apply to Southwestern express an interest in the sciences and our prehealth programs.|

-Home to our natural sciences classes and laboratories, Fondren-Jones Science Hall contains laboratory equipment and facilities for the Biology, Chemistry and Physics Departments.
+Home to the Natural Sciences Division, Fondren-Jones Science Hall contains classrooms, laboratories, state-of-the-art equipment, and faculty offices for the Biology, Chemistry and Physics Departments.